CSBSJU/CSCI-130/files/labs/Lab04/Lab-I.md

    to generate *Heads* as *Tails*)?

    \BEGIN{Warning}
-   Your program should behave identically to the solution which can be run by double-clicking the file `FlippingACoin_Part2.exe` found in the `Executables` folder inside of your lab folder.
+   Your project should behave identically to the solution which can be run by double-clicking the file `FlippingACoin_Part2.exe` found in the `Executables` folder inside of your lab folder.

-   When done, save and close program `FlippinACoin_Part2`.
+   When done, save and close project `FlippinACoin_Part2`.
    \END{Warning}

    \BEGIN{Rubric}
-   Checkpoint 1 (30/100): A successful `FlippingACoin_Part2` program:
+   Checkpoint 1 (30/100): A successful `FlippingACoin_Part2` project:

    * is based on a complete and correct `FlippingACoin_Part1.rap` program that displays Heads and Tails based on your user